 This expansive kitchen exploits the best of time-honoured farmhouse contrivances with premium contemporary appliances – so there is a Neff oven and microwave to supplement the traditional enamelled Aga range.
 There is even an extra fridge and dishwasher in the utility room.

-The sweep of windows over the Belfast sink, granite work surface and powder blue presses, survey a private back garden.
+A sweep of windows over the Belfast sink, granite work surface and powder blue presses, survey a private back garden.

 The scarlet living room fluently annexes the kitchen at one end through a broad casement.
 A large and columned white marble fireplace extends a warm formality to the room.